churkin/testcafe-sublimetext/README.md

 ![Demo](./images/demo.gif)

-The **TestCafe TestRunner** plugin allows you to run TestCafe tests directly from your SublimeText editor.
+[TestCafe](https://devexpress.github.io/testcafe/) is a pure Node.js end-to-end framework for testing web apps.
+This plugin allows you to run TestCafe tests directly from your SublimeText editor.
 Tests results will be displayed in a separate panel.

 ##Requirements